 It’s like an episode of “The Golden Girls.”
 Hilarious… a lot of laughs.

-The required materials for Independence Day at Happy Meadows include:
+The Authorized Materials/Rehearsal Package for Independence Day at Happy Meadows consists of: